MineTrax/minetrax.github.io/docs/web/custom-themes-feature.md

 1. Connect to your server using any SFTP client like BitviseSSH or MobaXterm using your SSH credentials.
 2. Navigate to your MineTrax installation directory.
 Usually, it's located at `/var/www/minetrax`.
-3. Upload the theme directory in `public/build` directory.
+3. Unzip & Upload the theme directory in `public/build` directory.

 After uploading, the directory structure will look like this: